DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 2.  `rng_seed` RNG (advanced)

-    Optionally, `$gtk.reset` (`args.gtk.reset`) can take in a named parameter for RNG called `seed:`.
+    Optionally, `GTK.reset` (`args.gtk.reset`) can take in a named parameter for RNG called `seed:`.
 Passing in `seed:` will reset RNG so that `rand` returns a repeatable set of random numbers.
-This `seed` value is initialized with the start time of your game (`$gtk.started_at`).
+This `seed` value is initialized with the start time of your game (`GTK.started_at`).
 Having this option is is helpful for replays and unit tests.

     Don't worry about this capability if you aren't using DragonRuby's unit testing, or replay capabilities.

-    Here is the behavior of `$gtk.reset` when given a seed:
+    Here is the behavior of `GTK.reset` when given a seed:

-    -   RNG is seeded initially with the `Time` value of the launch of your game (retrievable via `$gtk.started_at`).
+    -   RNG is seeded initially with the `Time` value of the launch of your game (retrievable via `GTK.started_at`).
-    -   Calling $gtk.reset will reset your game and re-initialize your RNG with this initial seed value.
+    -   Calling `GTK.reset` will reset your game and re-initialize your RNG with this initial seed value.
-    -   Calling $gtk.reset with a `:seed` parameter will update the seed value for the current and subsequent resets.
+    -   Calling `GTK.reset` with a `:seed` parameter will update the seed value for the current and subsequent resets.
-    -   You can get the value used to seed RNG via `$gtk.seed`.
+    -   You can get the value used to seed RNG via `GTK.seed`.
-    -   You can set your RNG seed back to its original value by using `$gtk.started_at`.
+    -   You can set your RNG seed back to its original value by using `GTK.started_at`.

     ```ruby
     def tick args